jcubic/mitty/README.md

 A channel is never closed by this library — whoever created it owns it.

-## How a chain becomes one message
+## How a Chain Becomes One Message

 `$('#list').find('li').first().text()` does not talk to the main thread four times.
 Each step appends to a list of operations held in the worker: